How Stress Can Make You Eat More — Or Not At All

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There is a definite connection between stress and our appetite.
-But the connection isn’t the same for everyone, says psychologist Susan Albers, PsyD.
+There’s a definite connection between stress and our appetite — but that connection isn’t the same for everyone, says psychologist Susan Albers, PsyD.

-“Some people overeat when they feel stressed and some people lose track of their appetite,” Dr. Albers says.
+“Some people overeat when they feel stressed, and other people lose track of their appetite,” Dr. Albers says.
 “Those who stop eating are so focused on their stress that they don’t hear or tune into their hunger cues.
 Those who overeat are attempting to distract themselves with food.”

-Our brains send cues to our bodies when we’re feeling stressed, part of our fight-or-flight response that helps us deal with perceived threats in our environment, Dr. Albers says.
+Our brains send cues to our bodies when we’re feeling stressed.
+That’s part of our fight-or-flight response that helps us deal with perceived threats in our environment, Dr. Albers says.

 When you’re feeling stressed, your body sends out cortisol, known as the stress hormone.
 Cortisol can make you crave sugary, salty and fatty foods, because your brain thinks it needs fuel to fight whatever threat is causing the stress.

-Stress not only affects your eating habits.
-A recent study shows stress can affect your metabolism, too.
+Stress doesn’t only influence your eating habits.
+Studies show it can affect your metabolism, too.

-Participants who reported one or more stressors, such as arguments with co-workers or spouses, disagreements with friends, trouble with children or work-related pressures, during the previous 24 hours burned 104 fewer calories than non-stressed women in the seven hours after eating the high-fat meal.
+In one recent study, participants who reported one or more stressors during the previous 24 hours, such as arguments with spouses, disagreements with friends, trouble with children or work-related pressures, burned 104 fewer calories than non-stressed women in the seven hours after eating a high-fat meal.

-Researchers say experiencing one or more stressful events the day before eating just one single high-fat meal — the kind we’re most likely to indulge in when frazzled — slows the body’s metabolism so much that women could potentially see an 11-pound weight gain over the course of a year.
+Researchers say experiencing one or more stressful event the day before eating just one high-fat meal (the kind we’re most likely to indulge in when frazzled) can slow the body’s metabolism so much that women could potentially see an 11-pound weight gain over the course of a year.

 The best way to combat stress or emotional eating is to be mindful of what triggers stress eating and to be ready to fight the urge.